 Because of these add-ons, you might occasionally see these devices on workstations and computers where you least expect them.

 For now, you can expect TrackPoints to stick around for many more years.

 They will only fully disappear when the niche crowd stops demanding them.

 Does a TrackPoint Add Value to a Computer?

-While there is a devoted niche crowd that loves pointing sticks, they don’t represent a market that can add value to a computer-based on this simple device.
+While there is a devoted niche crowd that loves pointing sticks, they don’t represent a market that can add value to a computer based on this simple device.

 With new laptops and add-ons that can supply this feature, there’s no reason to pay a premium for a computer simply because it has a nub mouse controller.

 If you unearth an old computer that has this little feature, you have simply found an old computer.
-That’s all.